aditi-chandra19/NeedHelp/README.md

 NeedHelp is a full-stack neighborhood assistance marketplace.
 Users post local help requests, browse nearby tasks, respond as helpers, chat securely in-app, manage a wallet for paid tasks, and build reputation through karma and reviews — all in a fast, mobile-friendly experience designed for real communities.

 ---
+> Public portfolio showcase only.
+Reuse, redistribution, or commercial use of this code is not permitted.
 ## Table of Contents

 - [Features](#features)